felipelobatodasilva/AWS-Database-Migration/README.md

 If you wanna use the first option, feel free and choose that suits you best

 Do you remember that file.pem generated after EC2 instance creation?
-Yes, you'll need to use that one as mentioned [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html), right now
+Yes, you'll need to use that one as mentioned [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) or [here](https://positive-stud.medium.com/how-to-use-putty-to-connect-to-your-amazon-ec2-instance-96468ce592c1), right now